Starting your studies

 What Can You Study at the Faculty of Business and Economics?

 We offer four undergraduate programs, i.e., programs that lead to a first university degree.
 The most common of these is the Bachelor's degree, which you can earn in our programs in Business Administration and Economics, and in Business Education and Management Training.
-In addition, our faculty also offers Diplom programs in business informatics and industrial engineering.
+In addition, our faculty also offers Diplom programs in Business Information Systems and Industrial Engineering and Management.

-In addition, there are also three advanced Master's degree programs in Business Administration, Business Education and Managment Training, and (starting winter semester 2023/24) Public and International Economics.
-They build on the bachelor's degree programs.
-Click also here through the picture box for a very first impression!
+In addition, there are also three advanced Master's degree programs in Business Administration, Business Education and Management Training, and Public and International Economics.
+Click on the names for detailed information.

 What Makes Our Study Programs Special?

-Our degree programs, whether Bachelor, Master, or Diplom, are based on shared principles that make them particularly attractive and set them apart from competitors:
+Our degree programs, whether Bachelor, Master, or Diplom, share some principles that make them particularly attractive and set them apart from competitors:

 - Very great freedom of choice and flexibility in terms of content